 On June 20, 2016, the Company announced a joint development agreement (the "Development Agreement") with IBC Advanced Alloys Corp. ("IBC") to investigate and develop applications for scandium-containing alloys for multiple downstream markets.
 In addition to his management duties at NioCorp, Mark Smith is also the Chairman of the IBC Board of Directors.
 Under the terms of the Development Agreement, each party bears its own costs incurred in development efforts.
-During the quarter ended December 31, 2017 the company supplied IBC with a small quantity of Scandium Trioxide which was used to manufacture several aluminum-scandium alloy ingots.
-The ingots, representing a range of scandium content, will undergo chemical analysis and other metallurgical testing to confirm the microstructure and performance of the alloys.
+During the quarter ended December 31, 2017 the Company supplied IBC with a small quantity of Scandium Trioxide which was used to manufacture several aluminum-scandium alloy ingots.
+Development of various alloys materials and potential commercial products is ongoing.